Tech Sales Job Titles Explained: Which Role is Right for You?

 Need further help in finding and securing your dream job in tech sales?
 Here's how Better Career can assist you:

-• 1-on-1 Career Coaching: Work closely with former tech leaders and career coaches to land your next sales or sales engineering role or advance your career.
+- 1-on-1 Career Coaching: Work closely with former tech leaders turned career coaches to land your next Sales or Sales Engineering role, or advance your career.
 We'll customize the program to meet your unique goals and needs.

 Haven't found what you're looking for?
 Fill out our contact form, and we'll get in touch with you soon!